islco/mo-django/README.md

 Cookiecutter templates can be installed directly from GitHub.
 Navigate to the directory where you want your project to be created and run:

     cookiecutter gh:istrategylabs/mo-django

 Answer the questions as you are prompted.
+Write beautiful code.